 - The surface burner heads are secured to the cooktop and must be cleaned in place on the cooktop. - Always keep the surface burner caps in place whenever a surface burner is in use. - When replacing the burner caps, be sure the burner caps are seated firmly on top of the burner heads. - For proper flow of gas and ignition of burners do not allow spills, food, cleaning agents or any other material to enter the gas orifice port opening.

-To remove and replace storage drawer (some models)
+To remove and replace the storage drawer

-Use the storage drawer for storing cooking utensils.
-The drawer can be removed to facilitate cleaning under the range.
-Use care when handling the drawer.
+Use the storage drawer to store kitchen utensils.
+The drawer can be removed to facilitate cleaning below the range.
+Be careful when handling the drawer.